hung-phan/generator-rails-react-browserify/README.md

 ### gulpfile.js

 - `tasks/config.json` is responsible for controlling development and production build for javascript modules.
-Additionally, it also contains transform configurations for [browserify-shim](https://github.com/thlorenz/browserify-shim) to replace require calls with arbitrary code.
-For example, define like `"jquery": "global:$"` will automatically transform `var $ = require('jquery');` into
-  `var $ = (typeof window !== "undefined" ? window.$ : typeof global !== "undefined" ? global.$ : null);`.
-You can define extra
+  It also contains transform configurations for [browserify-shim](https://github.com/thlorenz/browserify-shim) to replace require calls with arbitrary code.
+View their [recipes](https://github.com/thlorenz/browserify-shim/wiki/browserify-shim-recipes) for more informations.
+Additionally, you can define extra configurations here, then, it will be loaded into `javascript-build.js` via
-  configurations here, then, it will be loaded into `javascript-build.js` via `config = require('./config.json');`
+  `config = require('./config.json');`
 - `tasks/errors-handler.json` is responsible for errors handling.
 Currently, there is only [Browserify](http://browserify.org/) has use this functions
 - `tasks/javascript-build.json` is responsible for transforming ES6+ into ES5 and building javascript modules.